 In addition, MCW faculty members supervise approximately 650 physicians in residency training and 180 physicians in fellowship training through the Medical College of Wisconsin Affiliated Hospitals.
 Approximately 160 scientists are engaged in postdoctoral research fellowship training through the Office of Postdoctoral Education.

 MCW works with national and international medical specialty societies and community hospitals to accredit approximately 250 continuing medical education activities annually for physicians and other health professionals.

 The Medical College (MCW) of Wisconsin is a major national research center, in fact, the largest research institution in the Milwaukee metro area and 2nd largest in Wisconsin.

-In FY 2014-15, Medical College of Wisconsin (MCW) faculty and students reported 50 new discoveries and inventions to MCW's Office of Technology Development.
-The portfolio consists of 218 technologies from 334 faculty, fellows, staff and students, and 257 pending or issued U.S. and international patents.
-To bring these new technologies and related products to market, MCW has research and development affiliations with 29 on-campus sites as well as universities, research institutions and health care organizations, as well as government and venture capital groups in Wisconsin and elsewhere.
+The Office of Technology Development portfolio consists of 228 technologies, 44 technologies resulting from collaborations with faculty at other academic institutions or companies, 320 pending or issued US and international patents, and 69 technologies licensed to companies.
+To bring these new technologies and related products to market, MCW has research and development affiliations with on-campus sites as well as universities, research institutions and health care organizations, as well as government and venture capital groups in Wisconsin and elsewhere.